Woongsik/pure-html/README.md

   This project is to create an single page, e-commerce webiste using pure HTML, CSS and SASS.
 Fresh reminder about Flexbox, Grid and SASS.

-  Check the result here [Shop different](https://shop-different.netlify.app/) This shows how powerful HTML, CSS itself :)
+  Check the result here [Shop different](https://shop-different.netlify.app/) This shows how powerful HTML, CSS itself :satisfied:

 ### Tech stacks
   1. Git/GitHub